karma4u101/FoBo/TwBs-Bootstrap3/README.md

     <script src="/classpath/fobo/bootstrap.js" type="text/javascript"></script>

 Here the resources starting with /classpath/fobo/ is the ones provided by the FoBo module.
-The FoBo js and css files will, without anny name change, be served debug-able in development and minimized otherwise.
+The FoBo js and css files will, without any name change, be served debug-able in development and minimized otherwise.

 Contributions
 ---------------